 Skills: Content management, authentication | Time: 25–35 hours | Tech: Django or Node.js, Markdown

-Build a content management system with rich text editing, image uploads, and SEO-friendly URLs.
-Add categories, tags, comments, and social sharing.
-Implement draft/publish workflow.
+Build a content management system with a rich text editor, image uploads, and SEO-friendly slug URLs.
+Add draft/publish workflow, tags, comments, and social sharing buttons.
+Django’s admin panel makes this especially achievable for Python developers.

 16. Movie Search App

-Build a movie database with search, filters by genre/year/rating, and detailed views.
-Add watchlist functionality, user ratings, and similar movie recommendations.
-Implement infinite scroll.
+Use the free TMDB API to build a movie database with search, genre/year/rating filters, and detailed pages.
+Add a watchlist, user ratings, and similar movie recommendations.
+Implement infinite scroll for pagination practice.

 17. Fitness Tracker